 VF completed its annual impairment testing for goodwill and indefinite-lived intangible assets in the fourth quarter of 2009.
-Based on (i) assessment of current and expected future economic conditions, (ii) trends, strategies and forecasted cash flows at each business unit and (iii) assumptions similar to those that market participants would make in valuing VF's business units, VF management determined that the carrying values of goodwill and trademark intangible assets at its Reef®, Nautica® and Incy® business units exceeded their fair value.
-Accordingly, VF recorded noncash impairment charges totaling \$12.20 million in the Consolidated Statement of Income.
-These impairment charges consisted of \$31.1 million, \$58.5 million and \$12.3 million to reduce goodwill at its Reef®, Nautica® and Incy® business units to their respective implied fair values and \$5.6 million and \$14.5 million to reduce the Reef® and Incy® trademark assets to their respective fair values.
-The Reef® business unit is a component of the Outdoor & Action Sports Coalition, the Nautica® business unit is a component of the Sportswear Coalition, and the Incy® business unit is a component of the Contemporary Brands Coalition.
+Based on (i) assessment of current and expected future economic conditions, (ii) trends, strategies and forecasted cash flows at each business unit and (iii) assumptions similar to those that market participants would make in valuing VF's business units, VF management determined that the carrying values of goodwill and trademark intangible assets at its Reef®, Nautica® and lucy® business units exceeded their fair value.
+Accordingly, VF recorded noncash impairment charges totaling \$122.0 million in the Consolidated Statement of Income.
+These impairment charges consisted of \$31.1 million, \$58.5 million and \$12.3 million to reduce goodwill at its Reef®, Nautica® and lucy® business unit is a component of the Patter and lucy® business unit is a component of the Contemporary Brands Coalition.
 See Notes G & U.